LCA-EET/Lichdom/README.md

 - Unlike a typical Lich in BG2, you have no racial immunity to spells of a certain level.

 - All Liches start with their phylactery - a cloak called the Shroud of the Lich.
 This shroud is unstealable and undroppable.
-(For technical reasons, the Lich's abilities are put onto an item instead of something else like a slotless script.)
+(For technical reasons, the Lich's phylactery is put onto an item instead of something else like a slotless script.)

-- Your phylactery must be in your inventory for you to auto-revive out of combat.
+- Your phylactery must be in your inventory - but not necessarily equipped - for you to auto-revive out of combat.
 (This auto-revival normally happens immediately after combat ends, but the script may need a few seconds to catch up.)

 By default, your phylactery can't break upon your character's death, but this can be configured to have a chance of breaking upon death, or you may have a finite number of auto-revivals.